One Way To Put God First

 According to Jesus, God is the principle by which we manage the budget or the budget is the principle by which we manage God.
 It almost sounds silly but many people treat God as if they are in control and He must wait until they manage to fit Him in.

-If God is placed “first” in the budget He will become the invisible but very tangible Provider of your needs.
 Jesus didn’t say we must suffer, do without material needs or even sacrifice.
-He said we should put God first and if we do God will take necessary steps to see that our material needs are more than just met.
+He said we should put God first and if we do, God will take the necessary steps to see that our material needs are more than just met.

-Of course, where God fits in the budget list is only one question.
+Of course, where God fits in the budget is only one question.
 We must also ask “how much” should we give.
-Well, the age old traditional amount is ten percent – tithe – and I have written several posts discussing the issue, attempting to answer questions people have raised.
+Well, the traditional amount is ten percent – tithe – and I have written several posts discussing the issue, attempting to answer questions people have raised.
 You can see the entire list here.

 There are some who grouse about the idea of giving consistently and would never agree to ten percent but here is the truth.
 I doubt anyone would become destitute because they tithed even if God didn’t provide support.
 We are talking ten percent here.
 Tithing doesn’t deny your access to a very good life.
 It helps you avoid becoming a consumer in the absolute sense.